nabeelvalley/docs/src/content/docs/data-science-with-python/cheatsheet.md

 ---
 published: true
 title: Cheatsheet
-subtitle: Some heplful functions for Data Analysis and ML with Python
+description: Some heplful functions for Data Analysis and ML with Python
 ---

 ## Python Data Science Cheatsheet